powareverb/DockerLinuxTentacle/ReadMe.md

 ## Tentacle-ExecutionContainer
 Built on top of the tentacle image.
 It includes all the software from the base tentacle image plus the necessary software to use the [execution container feature](https://octopus.com/docs/deployment-process/execution-containers-for-workers) in Octopus Deploy.

+## Tentacle-MultiServerPolling
+Built on top of the tentacle image.
+Does not include any additional tooling, but instead supports registering with multiple servers by passing a comma delimited list to the `ServerUrl` environment variable.

 # Docker Image information
 The docker container has a few self-imposed limitations.